codeloopy/codeloopy/README.md

 - 👋 Hi, I’m @codeloopy
-- 👀 I’m interested in JS full-stack tech
+- 👀 I’m interested in JS, Ruby + RoR
 - 🌱 I’m currently learning ...
-Svelte and playing with 11ty
+React and playing with 11ty
 - 💞️ I’m looking to collaborate on ...
 Mmmmm
 - 📫 How to reach me ... coming soon.